 UMLS users’ ability to use a mapping is governed by their licenses to use the two vocabularies in the mapping.
 This draft map is therefore usable by people who have a CPT license (LOINC is freely available).
 The License Agreement for Use of the UMLS Metathesaurus includes CPT and is required to download or access the mapping files.

 These files are in Rich Release Format (RRF) and do not require the use of the MetamorphoSys program provided with the UMLS Knowledge Sources files.
 A detailed description of the mapping file formats is available from the MRMAP.RRF and MRSMAP.RRF sections of the UMLS Reference Manual.

 Production of mappings is an iterative process, which must involve testing, validation, and use in real world settings.
 The functionality of this and subsequent mappings will improve over time as research, testing, and use determine (a) useful ways to construct and represent complex mappings (such as those that involve conditional rules) and (b) the extent they can be applied in the real world.

 We strongly encourage thorough testing of this map and feedback to NLM.
 In particular we would like to know:

 - How useful is this mapping?
 What additional areas of LOINC need to be mapped to CPT to make this map useful in your setting?

 - How useful is the format used to distribute this map (MRSMAP.RRF)?
 What, if any, changes are needed in the format?

-Please email your comments to NLM Customer Service with "Comments re LOINC to CPT Mapping" in the subject line.
+Please email your comments to NLM Customer Support with "Comments re LOINC to CPT Mapping" in the subject line.